Firefox Browser Extensions

 3.1 View Passwords

 You can view the list of all passwords by clicking on the All Passwords tab in the browser extension.
 Alternatively you can also view passwords specific to resource group by clicking on the tab Resource Groups.
-Here, the browser extension will maintain the same tree structure of resource groups and accounts associated with those groups as shown in the PMP web interface.
+Here, the browser extension will maintain the same tree structure of resource groups and accounts associated with those groups as shown in the Password Manager Pro web interface.
 You can easily view the password of any account associated with that particular resource group from the Resource Groups tab.

 3.2 Search All Resources